klaytn/klaytn-docs/docs/languages.md

  ![](languages/images/crowdin-open-file.png)

-- You can either submit your translation for a string, vote for a translation, or leave a comment.
-When you make a translation suggestion, please make sure your word choice conforms to the Klaytn Glossary.
+- You can submit your translation for a string, vote for a translation, or leave a comment.
+When you submit a translation, please make sure your word choice conforms to the Klaytn Glossary.

  ![](languages/images/crowdin-editor.png)